subpx/svelte-forms-lib-examples/README.md

 ## Svelte forms lib examples
-This is an example repo for the svelte-forms-lib.
+This is the work in progress example repo for the https://github.com/tjinauyeung/svelte-forms-lib.
+May be added to single repo in near future.

 ### Get started